mwbowers/mwbowers.github.io/reference/datagate-client/field-type-class.md

 Any public static (Shared) members of this type are safe for multithreaded operations.
 Any instance members are not guaranteed to be thread safe.
 ## Remarks

 A **FieldType** object describes the most fundamental unit of data in DataGate databases.
 Fields describe record formats, keys, structured parameter members, and simple parameters.
-Currently, DCS provides public access to **FieldType** for the purpose of creating program parameters (see [ProgParmType](prog-parm-type-class.html)).
+Currently, DG provides public access to **FieldType** for the purpose of creating program parameters (see [ProgParmType](prog-parm-type-class.html)).

 **FieldType** objects have a set of read-only properties describing a field.
 You create instances of **FieldType** using one of the static methods provided by the class.
 Each of the static methods (prefixed with "New…", as in [ NewPacked](field-type-class-new-packed-method.html), creates a **FieldType** object compatible with DataGate and **ProgParmType** .